jeffrey-w/Extra.Guard/Extra.Guard/docs/md/getting-started.md

 ## Enumerables

-Validating arguments to parameters that belong to `IEnumerable` present a challenge since it often involves ensuring that *every* element it emits satisfies a precondition.
+Validating arguments to parameters that belong to `IEnumerable` present a challenge since it often involves ensuring that *every* element they emit satisfies a precondition.
 Moreover, it is often the case that you'd like to verify multiple, orthogonal conditions on an `IEnumerable`.
-For that reason, the Extra.Guard provides the `EnumerableValidator` class.
+For that reason, the Extra.Guard library provides the `EnumerableValidator` class.
 You may call one or more methods through the fluent interface exposed by this class to verify any number of properties of the `IEnumerable` supplied to it.
 The following methods are available.

 - `Empty` &mdash; verifies that an `IEnumerable` argument emits at least one element